ggrents/cybernews-django/README.md

 Registered users have the opportunity to add their own articles on our portal.
 When adding an article, they can specify the title, content, select a category and assign tags to improve the search.
 This allows users to share information and opinions about esports.

-4. Leaving comments:
+4. Sending comments:

-Users can leave comments under each article of our portal.
+Users can send comments under each article of our portal.
 This allows you to create discussions and share opinions with other members of the esports community.
 Comments can be added after authorization on the site.

 5. Search by words and tags: